ut8uu/U2.Suite/Sources/U2Suite/U2.MultiRig/ReadMe.md

 ([LInk to the License](mpl.me)) or directly on the [Mozilla.org site](http://mozilla.org/MPL/2.0/).

-The OmniRig is written in Object Pascal, which makes impossible to use them directly.
+The OmniRig is written in Object Pascal, which makes impossible to use source codes directly.
-It took some quite long time to port them to C#.
-To make the software to be crossplatform, the original inter-application approach was rejected.
+It took some quite long time to port OmniRig to C#.
+To make the software to be cross-platform, the original inter-application approach was rejected.
 The more modern approach based on the exchange of the UDP messages was used.

 ## Supported rigs

 Being based on the OmniRig, the U2.MultiRig software can use the INI files from the OmniRig without any change.
-If, for some reason, you cannot see your device in the dropdown list of the supported rigs, but OmniRig has it listed, please report this using the GitHub ([link to the issue tracker](https://github.com/ut8uu/U2.Suite/issues)).
+If, for some reason, you cannot see your device in the drop-down list of the supported rigs, but OmniRig has it listed, please report this using the GitHub ([link to the issue tracker](https://github.com/ut8uu/U2.Suite/issues)).

 ## The protocol